flynx/proxmox-utils/README.md

   Note that the firewall will not be enabled, this should be done manually after rule review.

-After this stage disconnect from the ADMIN port and connect the WAN port to the network.

 _Note that the ADMIN port is configured for direct connections only (DHCP), connecting it to a configured network can lead to unexpected behavior._